OpenVDB

 OpenVDB is a library comprising a compact hierarchical data structure and a suite of tools for the efficient manipulation of sparse, possibly time-varying, volumetric data discretized on a three-dimensional grid.
 It is based on VDB, which was developed by Ken Museth at DreamWorks Animation, and it offers an effectively infinite 3D index space, compact storage (both in memory and on disk), fast data access (both random and sequential), and a collection of algorithms specifically optimized for the data structure for common tasks such as filtering, constructive solid geometry (CSG), discretization of partial differential equations, voxelization of polygons, skinning of particles, volumetric compositing and sampling.
 The technical details of VDB are described in the paper "VDB: High-Resolution Sparse Volumes with Dynamic Topology".

-OpenVDB is released under the Mozilla Public License Version 2.0, which is a free, open source software license developed and maintained by the Mozilla Foundation.
-For more information about this license, see the Mozilla FAQ.
+OpenVDB is released under the Apache License Version 2.0, which is a free, open source software license developed and maintained by the Apache Software Foundation.
+For more information about this license, see Apache License, Version 2.

 Yes, developers who wish to contribute code to be considered for inclusion in the OpenVDB distribution must first be authorized under a signed Contributor License Agreement.
 The signature and authorization process is managed via the Linux Foundation's EasyCLA system, to handle the different CLAs depending on whether you are contributing on your own behalf or on behalf of your employer.
 The EasyCLA process will begin the first time you submit a PR to the project.